 Eggs should be labelled with a best-before date.
 Eggs refrigerated after purchase at 4C or below can be safely used up to the best-before date (around 35 days from being laid) and there will be little or no change in the egg quality.
 After this date, they are recommended for use in baking.

 - Always check inside the carton before purchasing

 - Do not purchase any eggs that are cracked or soiled (feathers or droppings on the shell)

 - A rough shell with pinhead-sized lumps could be from an older hen or one that has too much calcium in its diet.
 These lumps could rub off and leave holes in the egg.
 If the shell is completely intact, the edible egg is not affected by the rough shell.

 - If an egg is irregular with a flat side it means it was probably disturbed during laying.
 This does not affect the egg’s eating quality.

-- Inside the egg, blood spots or meat spots can occur.
-These can easily be removed by the cook and the egg cooked as usual once cracked
+- Inside the egg, blood spots can occur.
+These can easily be removed by the cook and the egg cooked as usual once cracked.

-Keep eggs or egg products (mayonnaise etc) refrigerated at 4C or below when you’re not cooking or eating them.
-These foods should not be left at room temperature for more than 2 hours, including the time you use to prepare and serve them.
+Always keep eggs or egg products (incl mayonnaise etc) refrigerated when you’re not cooking with them or eating them.
+These foods should not be left at room temperature for more than 2 hours including the time you use to prepare and serve them.

 Eggs are porous, which means smells and liquid can be absorbed by the tiny pores on the eggs shell.
 Storing eggs in their cartons in the fridge helps prevent this.
 Place egg cartons on a middle or lower shelf rather than in the door of the fridge so the temperature is more consistent.